 9. A story from Peachtree Street

-One of Atlanta’s most iconic tourist places, Peachtree Street runs through downtown Atlanta and beyond.
+One of the most iconic tourist attractions of Atlanta GA, Peachtree Street runs through downtown Atlanta and beyond.
 The best thing about The Avenue is that it goes on for miles, which allows you to take advantage of it to get to most of the city’s beautiful bars, clubs, restaurants, and museums.

 You can find gleaming glass office buildings, historic homes and vintage theaters along Peachtree Street depending on which part of the city you’re in.
 There are high-end malls; there are thrift stores and consignment shops where you can find good deals.

 Peachtree Street is easily confused with similarly-sounding streets such as Peachtree Way, Peachtree Drive, and Peachtree Road.
 Peachtree and Peachtree Streets were both named peachtrees in Atlanta.

 The Atlanta BeltLine is 33 miles of greenery connecting a connected system of parks and trails.
 When you realize how these tunnels used to be abandoned railroads, this is even more impressive.

 One of the largest reconstruction projects in Georgia history, the Atlanta Beltline, is unquestionably one of the largest in the world.

 City development has become thriving through the establishment of quaint activities, beautiful sights and profitable community events at a neglected, undesirable piece of land.